obsidianplatform/Obsidian-Qt/README.md

 #### statically linked builds
-Statically linked builds are prefered when the binary should be runnable on different other GNU/Linux systems then Ubuntu.
+Statically linked builds are prefered when the binary should be executable on other GNU/Linux systems.
-To build the binarys statically, just call the *new-build.sh* with the *--static* parameter.
+To build the binaries statically, just call the *new-build.sh* with the *--static* parameter.
 ```
 ./new-build.sh --static
 ```
-This builds the *Obsidian-QT* as well as *obsidiand* binarys staticaly.
+This builds the *Obsidian-QT* as well as *obsidiand* binaries staticaly.

 ## License